yuanzhou-yzhou/yuanzhou-yzhou.github.io/_pages/cv.md

 Service and leadership
 ======
-* Currently served as reviewer for many journals and coferences.
+* Currently served as reviewers for many journals and coferences.